Skip to content

 What it costs (honestly)

 Cost depends far more on finish level and site work than on the shell.
 As a general, third-party reference, national cost data puts a finished barndominium in a wide per-square-foot range, with a basic dried-in shell costing a fraction of a fully finished home.
 In the Hill Country, the items that swing the number are the ones the national calculators leave out: an aerobic septic unit on limestone soils, a deep well, limestone site work and pad, and longer spans engineered for ridge-top wind.
 Our cost guide breaks these down with sources.
-We are not the quoter; only the licensed builder you are matched with can price your actual plans and site.
+Only the builder standing on your land with your plans can price it.

 Read the full Hill Country cost guide